pnvang/llm-agent-rails/README.md

 # llm-agent-rails

-Rails engine for **LLM-powered slot filling and tool orchestration**.
+Rails engine for **Llm-powered slot filling and tool orchestration**.
-Mount an endpoint, register tools (JSON Schema + handler), and let an LLM collect missing fields and call your Ruby code safely.
+Mount an endpoint, register tools (JSON Schema + handler), and let an Llm collect missing fields and call your Ruby code safely.

 ## Install